Field Trip Activities

 Invasive Species Fact Sheets

-Notes on Stewardship Activities and Restoration: Students, K to 8th, can do site clean-up and trash pick up.
+Notes on Stewardship and Restoration Activities: Students, K to 8th, can do litter pick up/removal.
 Students in 4th to 6th grade are encouraged to enroll in a Mighty Acorns program.
-High School students (9th to 12th grade) can schedule trash pick up, invasive species removal, native plantings and native seed collection, depending on the needs and availablity of the site steward.
+High School students (9th to 12th grade) can schedule litter pick up, invasive species removal, native plantings and native seed collection, depending on the needs and availability of the site steward.
 Please allow more time to schedule these types of restoration activities.
 If you are interested only in restoration activities, please contact the Forest Preserves of Cook County Volunteer Resource Center at (773) 631-1790 x10.

 “It was awesome to have a day in the "field" doing science with my students!”

 “I had so much fun on this field trip.
 I love going into the water to catch the crayfish, going hiking and reading by the tree.
 But my favorite was crayfish hunting even though I didn’t catch a crayfish.
 At the end of the field trip I sprained my elbow doing a cartwheel.
 I hope I get to go on this field trip again.
 It was so much fun!”